Parameter Estimation in Nonlinear Multivariate Stochastic Differential Equations Based on Splitting Schemes: Auxiliary properties

+Now, we use the expectation of a product of two quadratic forms of normally distributed random vectors (see for example Section 2 in \cite{ExpectationOfQuadraticForms}) to get:

+This proves {(vii)}.
+We omit the proofs of {(viii)-(xi)} since they follow the same pattern.
+Namely, we find the leading term and {ensure} it goes to zero.
+For the expectations of squares, we can apply the same {approach} with a product of two quadratic forms. \end{proof}

-\subsection{Auxiliary properties}
+\section{Auxiliary properties}

-Here we list some helpful properties needed to prove the consistency and asymptotic normality of the estimator.
-First, we state Lemma 2.3 from \citet{TianFan} needed for the proof of \ref{lemma:MomentBoundsOfIncrementsAndPolyGrowthFun}.
-This lemma generalizes Gr\"onwall's inequality.
+properties {essential for establishing} the consistency and asymptotic normality of the {proposed} estimators. {To begin, we invoke} Lemma 2.3 from \citet{TianFan} as Lemma \ref{lemma:PolyGronwell}, {which was used in proving Lemma 4.1}.
+This lemma {offers a generalization of} {the} Gr\"onwall's inequality.